cedricporter/url-shorten/README.md

 And you can run execute `./main.py` to run it.

 ## By supervisor
 Copy `etc/supervisor/163.gs.conf` to your supervisord config folder, and modify it accordingly.
-And run it with supervisord.
+Then you can run it with supervisord.

+It will open two processes that listen on 8850, 8851, you can use `etc/nginx/163.gs` as your nginx config to proxy it.